Bluephobia/NotaLoot/README.md

 ### Features
 * Toggle visibility with /nl
+* The window is resizable and will save position and size between sessions.
 * Items added to the loot session appear in the window.
-* The window is resizable and will save position and size between sessions.
+* Search items by name or item level.
 * Select a bid for each item using the dropdown.
 Options are Pass, BIS, Upgrade, OS.
 * Trading with the loot master automatically populates the trade window with any items assigned to you
-* New with v3: .There may be sessions active from multiple loot masters in your raid.
+* There may be sessions active from multiple loot masters in your raid.
 Change which session to view at the top of the /nl window.

 ### Loot Masters Only:
 * Toggle master window visibility with /nlm